lhd23/SNMC/README.md

 ```

 Next, for fast likelihood evaluation, run `python distmod.py`
-to produce a look up table of luminosity distances for each
+to produce a look-up table of luminosity distances for each
-snia and for different cosmological parameter(s).
+SNIa and for different cosmological parameter(s).

 Running the main script `snsample.py` computes the evidence
 for the model specified by the following command line options: